 The shape of the curve and the probability levels will, of course, be different for each of the impairments on the list.
 On the curve for attenuation, small impairments of the order of 0.1 dB being very probable and large impairments (for example, 6 dB or greater) being very much less probable.
 The curve for a different impairment will have a different shape.
-For example, SBS might look like the curve in Figure I.2.
+For example, SBS might look like the curve below.

-Figure I.2 - Example curve of penalty versus occurrence rate due to stimulated Brillouin scattering variation
+Figure I.2 - Example curve of penalty versus occurrence rate due to SBS variation